Summer Programs

 Description:

-Free healthy, packaged grab-and-go snacks are available for kids and teens 18 and under at the Ft.
+Free healthy, packaged grab-and-go meals are available for kids and teens 18 and under at the Ft.
 Braden Branch Library Tuesday through Friday from 2-4 p.m. from Tuesday, June 3 through Friday, August 1.
 No registration is required.
-Caregivers can pick up snacks for their children without the children present and can take snacks for the whole week.
+Caregivers can pick up meals for their children without the children present and can take meals for the whole week.

 More info